-African swine fever virus (ASFV) causes an economically important disease of pigs.
+African swine fever virus (ASFV) causes a devastating disease of pigs.
 It is a large complex DNA virus and is the only member of the Asfarviridae family, genus Asfivirus.
 ASFV has several layers that surround a dense core containing its DNA genome.
-The image shows virus particles at different stages of assembly.
+The image above shows virus particles at different stages of assembly.

 African swine fever virus (ASFV) causes a severe disease in domestic pigs and wild boar that can result in death in almost all pigs that are infected.
+There is currently no treatment or vaccine widely available and therefore biosecurity measures are essential to prevent an outbreak from spreading.
 The clinical signs of ASF can vary but are similar to some other pig diseases.
-Signs typically occur 3-15 days after-infection.
+Signs typically occur 3-15 days after infection.

 The early signs are non-specific and include: